dexters-workshop/auto_quotes/README.md

 📌 Use SMS to text the group a cool message w/an awesome quote!
 📌 Set up on an automated schedule (in the works).

-This was the first quote to the group:

-"Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results" - Stephen Guise

 Thanks to Sean Kross for building the Twilio package for R:
 ☎️ An interface to the Twilio API for R

+This was the first message to the group:

+Weekly Quote from the App4That Group:

+"Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results." - Stephen Guise

+Have a Great Week 🤓

+"Be the person with embarrassing goals and impressive results instead of one of the many people with impressive goals and embarrassing results" - Stephen Guise